TalosTheMinoan/Blacklist-Vehicles/README.md

 Modify the `config.lua` file to customize the script behavior.

+### Blacklisted Vehicles

+Add or remove vehicle names from the `Config.BlacklistedVehicles` array.

 ## How to use
 1. Install the script and in the chat press /checkblacklistedcar or in the F8 the same but without the /